alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 ####4) Try to get an internship####

 You'll learn more and faster, in my opinion.
 It'll also provide you an experience that will be 5x more useful for your career and resume.
-I can't remember the last time I implemented a red-black tree.. but I can demonstrate how to shingle tracks on a hard drive.
-What do you think will be more impressive to a storage company like Seagate, Western Digital, Hitachi, and Toshiba?
+I can't remember the last time I implemented a red-black tree.
+But I can demonstrate how to shingle tracks on a hard drive.
+What do you think will be more impressive to a storage company like Seagate, Western Digital, and Hitachi?

 ####5) Don't stop learning####